* French govt has made 50/50 ownership offer to Italy

 Under an existing pact, the French state has a pre-emption right to buy out shareholders that runs until the end of the month.

-Fincantieri's shares were down 7 percent at 0.975 euros per share at 1128 GMT following the STX France news and after it published first-half earnings.
+Fincantieri's shares closed down 8.7 percent at 0.959 euros a share following the STX France news and after it published first-half earnings.

-Macron was elected in May on promises to boost growth by lifting constraints on business and his government has since flagged plans to privatize non-strategic state holdings while easing labor regulations.
+Macron was elected in May on promises to boost growth by lifting constraints on business and his government has since flagged plans to privatise non-strategic state holdings while easing labour regulations.